brentp/flatfeature/README.rst

     id  chr accn    start   stop    strand  ftype   locs

 where ftype is usually CDS if available, otherwise it's the highest level feature type. e.g. 'miRNA' or 'pseudogene'... the locs is a string containing the start,stops.

-this module requires pyfasta (which is available via easy_install)
+this module requires pyfasta (which is available via easy_install) and numpy >= 1.4.0
+NOTE: this module now also supports the more common Bed format!
+The usage is the same as with Flat except the `Bed`_ constructor is used on a bed file.

 ::